This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 NameEarningsTotal FollowersAvg.
 Engagement

-In their second annual report, Forbes released a list of the most influential social media out there who combinedly have 2.6 Billion followers and generated a wealth of 700 Million in 2023.
+In their second annual report, Forbes released a list of the most influential social media out there who combinedly have 2.7 Billion followers and generated a wealth of 720 Million in 2024, an increase of $20 million from previous year.

 From MrBeast, and Charli D’Amelio to Khaby Lame, the list includes all those who made an impact through their talent and videos in the social media domain.
 Want to know about what’s top on YouTube including top channels and all-time most viewed videos?
 Head over to our YouTube statistics article for these and other interesting facts.